Below is a list of answers to commonly asked questions. This should be the first place you look for answers to your questions.

 Does PatentWizard perform a patent search for me?

 Answer:No. Performing a patent search has to be done by either you or a skilled professional.
-You can download PatentHunter (www.neustelsoftware.com/patenthunter/) which provides online patent searching and patent image downloading.
+You can purchase and download PatentHunter (www.neustelsoftware.com/patenthunter/) which provides online patent searching and patent image downloading.

 Does PatentWizard provide the forms required to submit my provisional patent application to the USPTO?

 Answer:Yes.
-PatentWizard provides a directly link to the USPTO forms required to submit your provisional patent application to the USPTO.
+PatentWizard provides a direct link to the USPTO forms required to submit your provisional patent application to the USPTO.

 Does PatentWizard replace a skilled patent attorney?